fffunction/sassaparilla/README.md

 #### Lastly

 We've included #grid by Jon Gibbins and set it to generate from our baseline settings.
 This provides a nice visual check for baseline settings.
 You can check out the website here (http://hashgrid.com) - for instructions on how its used.

+---

+## Sassaparilla high-school football rules

+At fffunction we wire our css using the following rules.
+If you want to follow our lead, then the below should help.

+- No ID's for styling
+- Write in all lowercase and separate each word with a dash (.global-header)
+- Use 4space tab indenting.
+Indent as you go
+- Nest as little as possible to achieve the desired control
+- Leave comments you wish to compile to css in regular css style.
+All other comments, write in SCSS style
+- Use @extend and @mixin to keep code nice and dry.